 BAID6Y3 INTERIOR DESIGN 3

 TERMS OF PRESENTATION Year module

 CREDITS 48

 NQF LEVEL 7

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

 PURPOSE To develop and refine complex interior design solutions by analysing and evaluating a range of specified problems pertaining to design projects and presenting creative solutions that display advanced conceptual thinking and research skills in an integrated manner.

-OUTCOMES At the end of this module you should be able to:
+OUTCOMES At the end of this module you should be able to: Apply integrated knowledge and conceptual thinking skills to innovatively solve a range of interior design problems that differ in scope and scale.
+Develop and present innovative design solutions by applying knowledge of Interior Design processes, principles and conceptual thinking skills.
+Communicate the design solution through identifying and applying appropriate technology and presentation techniques to communicate the two and three dimensional complexities of the project.

 BACD6Y3 INTERIOR DESIGN CONSTRUCTION AND DETAILING 3 TERMS OF PRESENTATION Year module CREDITS 36 NQF LEVEL 7 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE To enable students to execute a range of interior design projects and demonstrate the ability to develop and present comprehensive sets of construction and detailing documentation that include materials, finishes and systems appropriate to the requirements of the design project.
 OUTCOMES At the end of this module you should be able to: Develop interior design projects into detailed construction documentation which express the physical structure of a design solution.
 Resolve technical details through the selection of suitable materials, finishes and building technology.
-Demonstrate the ability to communicate design solutions by means of comprehensive sets of construction drawings and details that comply with accepted professional standards and statutory regulations
+Demonstrate the ability to communicate design solutions by means of comprehensive sets of construction drawings and details the hat comply with accepted professional standards and statute ory regulations